lukynmatuska/teamwork-sspbrno/README.md

 │   └── js
 └── views (Part of pages for render)
     └── partials (Repeating parts of pages – header, menu, ...)

+## How it works?
+Node.js express waits for HTTP requests which are afterwards processed by their respective `routers` which lead to `controllers` that execute the *main code*.

+You must use reverse proxy server (like [nginx](https://www.nginx.com/)) if you want run this in production enviroment with safe HTTPS.